mapbox/mapbox-navigation-ios/docs/guides/Reduce Memory Usage.md

 # What else can the developer do?

 Apps that use this SDK often begin by showing a preview map view where the route will go.
 Then, the user initiates navigation and the `NavigationViewController` is presented.
-However, the preview map is longer necessary to keep around in memory.
+However, the preview map is no longer necessary to keep around in memory.

 UIKit will remove `NavigationMapView` from the view hierarchy when using `UIModalPresentationStyle.fullScreen`, but if you choose to use another presentation style, you can remove the preview map view from the current view using `UIView.removeFromSuperview()`: